How Is Ripple Different From Bitcoin?

 ● Transaction Costs and Time

-Bitcoin transaction takes a longer time, 10 minutes on average; however, XRP transactions can be settled in only 5 seconds, which is considerably faster than Bitcoin.
+Bitcoin transaction takes a longer time, 10 minutes on average; however, XRP transactions can be settled in only 5 seconds, considerably faster than Bitcoin.

-Furthermore, the transaction cost of Bitcoin is almost $40, whereas XRP has significantly lower transaction costs that is $0.004.
+Furthermore, Bitcoin’s transaction cost is almost $40, whereas XRP has significantly lower transaction costs than $0.004.

 ● Market Capitalisation